sanjayankur31/ankursinha.in/content/pages/current-work.rst

   can build and maintain rpm packages for Fedora.
 - The `Fedora Classrooms`_ need more instructors.
 If you'd like to teach a session, please get in touch.
-- The `Fedora Free-media SIG`_ needs help to migrate to `Pagure <pagure.io>`__.
-  The Free Media programme is currently stalled until the migration can be completed.

 If you can help, please get in touch.